ibm-cloud-docs/vmwaresolutions/conref.md

 CONTENT:

 The VMware vSphere version that is displayed on the {{site.data.keyword.slportal}} might not match the current version that is deployed on your instance.
-The VMware Solutions UI displays the correct version unless you updated it after initial deployment.
+The VMware Solutions UI displays the correct version.
 {: note}
 {: #note-vsphere-version}